-Throughout your pregnancy aim to complete at least 150 minutes of moderate intensity activity per week.
+Throughout your pregnancy aim to complete at least 150 minutes of moderate intensity activity per week, however some activity is better is none but more is better.
 Moderate intensity physical activity is any activity that increases your heart and breathing rate and may make you sweat, but you are still able to hold a normal conversation.

-Also aim to perform 8–12 repetitions of muscle strengthening activities involving all major muscle groups twice a week.
+Also aim to do muscle strengthening activities involving all major muscle groups twice a week.

 There is no evidence of harm to mother or baby resulting from moderate intensity physical activity during pregnancy.